Takshashila Institution Takshashila Institution

 Scholarships

-A concessional fee of ₹10,000 + GST is available for university students, Takshashila alumni, and serving members of the Indian armed forces.
+Apply before the early bird deadline of 27 June 2026 to pay a concessional fee of ₹10,000 + GST.
+The same concessional fee is available to university students, Takshashila alumni, and serving members of the Indian armed forces.
 Proof of eligibility must be submitted with the application.

 Questions